 |Misdemeanor Reckless Driving||1 year after the case ends18|

 |Dismissal of the entire DUI case||No wait time19|

-Driving under the influence is usually not a deportable crime in Nevada.
+Driving under the influence is usually not a deportable crime.
 But a non-citizen charged with possessing prescription drugs without a valid and current prescription could face deportation for committing an aggravated felony.20